braddunbar/braddunbar.github.io/_posts/2013-8-19-underscore-templates.md

 ### Template Context

 While, in my experience, under-used, a template is always provided with a context, which can be quite useful when rendering your views.
+This prevents the need to pass a custom data argument to your template, sparing you from memorizing yet another application custom API, not to mention creating another custom API at all.
+This is maybe my favorite unused `_.template` technique but has gone unnoticed by most.

     var view = {
       x: 7,